Adii22-22/leetcode_python-pratice/README.md

 # LeetCode Practice

 This folder contains Python solutions to various LeetCode problems solved as part of daily coding practice.
-All solutions are written in Python and documented with approach explanations and clean, consistent structure.
+Each solution is written in Python with clean structure, clear explanations, and proper problem documentation.

 ---

-## 🧩 Current Progress
+## 🧩 Current Progress (24 Problems Solved)

 | #  | Problem | Difficulty | Date Solved | File |
 |----|----------|-------------|--------------|------|